StefRuseva88/firestore-demo/README.md

 ### This is a test project for Front-End Tehnologies May 2024 Course @ SoftUni
 ---
 ## About
-This repository contains Firestore database for Responsive Login Form
+This repository contains Firebase Firestore (Cloud Firestore) database for Responsive Login Form.

 ## Prerequisites: